onosproject/onos-config/docs/gnmi.md

 configuration:
 ![devicesim-1](images/config-view-devicesim1.png)

+## Northbound gNMI Get Request
+__onos-config__ extends standard gNMI as a method of accessing a complete configuration system consisting of *several* devices - each identified by _target_.
+It supports network wide configuration actions (multiple updates on multiple devices at once, and rollback of same).

+The gNMI Northbound interface is available through https on port 5150.

+> As described in [Key Concepts](run.md), even if the `device-simulator` is connected
+> the configuration in `onos-config` will be empty as no initial synchronization
+> is done.
+A Set operation is necessary before a Get will show any results.

 ### A simple Get operation
 Use `gnmi_cli -get` to get configuration for a particular device (target) from the system.